johannesuhl/geoprocessing/README.md

 This strategy is very efficient, but may produce inaccurate results at "overlapping" grid cells (e.g., at the edge between two adjacebt sub-regions).
 A template GeoTiff is required that dictates the target grid.

-Johannes H. Uhl
-University of Colorado Boulder, USA
+Johannes H. Uhl, University of Colorado Boulder, USA